Book of Gad the Seer

+Some traditional Rabbinic commentaries understood this to be a reference to the books of I and II Samuel which were started by Samuel himself and completed by Nathan the Prophet and Gad the Seer.

 Pseudepigraphic book of the same name

 There is a pseudepigraphic book by the same title, extant in the form of a manuscript from the Black Jews of Cochin, India.
 The manuscript now in the Cambridge Library is a relatively recent (19th century) copy.
-According to Solomon Schechter, this manuscript is copied from a document purporting to be from Rome, and the late linguistic forms and features of the Hebrew manuscript, as well as its substantial similarity with some medieval Kabbalistic literature and some aspects of Christianity, indicate a relatively late date.
-He regards it therefore as not dating back to antiquity.
+According to Solomon Schechter, this manuscript was copied from a document purporting to be from Rome, and the late linguistic forms and features of the Hebrew manuscript, as well as its substantial similarity with some medieval Kabbalistic literature and some aspects of Christianity, indicate a relatively late date.
+He therefore regarded it as not dating back to antiquity.
 However, according to Professor Meir Bar Ilan, although some linguistic aspects of the Hebrew manuscript are of late date, there is evidence that the book originated in approximately the 1st or 2nd century A.D.

 A scholarly edition of the book was published in August 2015, edited by Professor Meir Bar Ilan of Bar Ilan University.
 The book also includes an English translation of the original text.
+The work is included in the contemporary The 120-Book Holy Bible and Apocrypha Collection: Literal Standard Version (LSV).